AmitThakkar/Angular2/hello-world/README.md

 With `@Component` decorator, we are providing configuration for component. i.e. selector and templateUrl.

 And in last, we are exporting **Type-Script** class.
-So this component will be available into other files and module where it will be import and in HelloWorld class, we are defining a property **name**.
+So this component will be available in other files and modules where it will be imported and we are defining a property **name** in HelloWorld class.

 **hello_world.html**
 ```HTML